-Read on for my justification of why pronunciation practice with young learners should be an essential part of any English curriculum, and some ways to incorporate more pronunciation activities in your lessons.
+Read on for my justification of why pronunciation practice with young learners should be an essential part of any English curriculum and some ways to incorporate more pronunciation activities into your lessons.

 Should you be using the International Phonetic Alphabet in your classroom?
 You bet you should.
 This will help even young learners differentiate the sounds of English.
 You can gain access to a chart by clicking on the button below.

 As I’ve mentioned many times in this blog, the key to motivating young learners is to make the lesson fun and engaging.
 Teaching phonics and pronunciation to children is no exception.
 How do you do this?
 Same as most aspects of TEFL teaching–gamification.